0xBlue2/Asteroids-to-Zelda/plan.md

 # Overview:
-__each month, make a remake a game from a certain time(increasing in recency), and talk about how it's creators prevent misuse__
+__each month, make a remake a game from a certain time(increasing in recency), and talk about how it's creators prevent misuse/exploits__
 ### Some points to cover
 ___
 #### At a High Level: